ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     from the per-cpu `cpu_context` data structure in `SP_EL0` and executing the `msr spsel, #0` instruction.

 4. Determining the type of interrupt.
-Secure-EL1 interrupts will be signalled at the FIQ vector.
-Non-secure interrupts will be signalled at the IRQ vector.
+Secure-EL1 interrupts will be signaled at the FIQ vector.
+Non-secure interrupts will be signaled at the IRQ vector.
 The platform should implement the following API to determine the type of the pending interrupt.